 The Company's transmission business consists of the transmission system operated by its subsidiaries, Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
-Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation (collectively, the First Nations Partners).
-Hydro One's distribution business consists of the distribution system operated by its subsidiaries, Hydro One Networks and Hydro One Remote Communities Inc. (Hydro One Remote Communities).
+Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and the Saugeen Ojibway Nation (SON), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP), a limited partnership between Hydro One and Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation (collectively, the First Nations Partners).
+Hydro One's distribution business consists of the distribution system operated by its subsidiaries, which include Hydro One Networks, Hydro One Remote Communities Inc. (Hydro One Remote Communities), Orillia Power Distribution Corporation (Orillia Power), as well as the distribution business and assets acquired from Peterborough Distribution Inc. (Peterborough Distribution) this quarter.
+Please see section "Other Developments" for additional information regarding the acquisition of Orillia Power and the acquisition of the business and distribution assets of Peterborough Distribution.
 The other segment consists of certain corporate activities, and is not rate-regulated.

-For the six months ended June 30, 2020 and 2019, Hydro One's segments accounted for the Company's total revenues, net of purchased power, as follows:
+For the nine months ended September 30, 2020 and 2019, Hydro One's segments accounted for the Company's total revenues, net of purchased power, as follows:

-Six months ended June 30 2020 2019
+Nine months ended September 30 2020 2019

-Transmission 51 % 47 %
+Transmission 52 % 49 %

-Distribution 49 % 53 %
+Distribution 48 % 51 %

-Other
+Other - % - %